Getting the Numbers Right$\unicode{x2014}$Modelling Multi-Class Object Counting in Dense and Varied Scenes: Related Work

-\paragraph{MRCNet}{As a very recent publication with state-of-the-art fully-supervised performance, we draw from \textcite{yu2025multiscale} as the most modern method for a density estimation multiscale feature extraction decoder, and we take their dilated ``Multiscale Aware Module'' for its success in increasing their model's robustness to variance.}
+\emph{\textbf{MRCNet}}: As a recent publication with state-of-the-art fully-supervised performance, we draw from \textcite{yu2025multiscale} as the most modern method for a density estimation multiscale feature extraction decoder.
+As a modern technique not using vision transformers, they introduce a dilated \emph{Multiscale Aware Module} increasing the receptive field of their decoder.
+To increase our architecture's robustness to scale and density variance, we adopt this component of MRCNet.

-Similar to \textcite{xu2021dilated}, we employ a segmentation-based secondary task to reduce inter-category cross-talk, and extend it by extracting from several layers of features.
-We take the multiscale convolutional decoder from \textcite{dong2024weakly} and later \textcite{yu2025multiscale}, and apply its strong feature extraction capabilities to our multi-class fully-supervised problem.
-In contrast to these methods, we employ a regional loss function to deal with sparse category appearances, and use a smoothly differentiable softplus activation as the final activation layer of the specialised counting head to improve counting performance.
-In contrast to the multicategory counting methods, we employ the Twins-SVT backbone to leverage the power of vision transformers and convolutions in the decoder and heads of the network.